Learning Notes on the Piano

 Try pressing keys firmly for loud playing and lightly for soft playing for each hand.

-Correct Hand Position
+Correct Hand Finger Position

-Hand Position is
+Hand Finger Position is not Correct

 Fingering Numbers For Playing Notes On the Piano

 When we play piano sheet music, finger numbers are placed near some notes so that we use that finger on that note each time we play.

 Each finger is given a number with the thumb being number 1 and the little finger number 5.